Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model: Introduction

-3) we carry out various Monte-Carlo simulations and insightful discussions to illustrate the characteristics of the proposed RIS-FM-DCSK-SWIPT scheme.
-Simulation results not only verify the accuracy of the theoretical derivation, but also illustrate that the proposed scheme achieve desirable performance gains over the existing DCSK-SWIPT schemes.
+3) Simulation results not only verify the accuracy of the closed-form approximate BER and energy shortage probability expressions of the proposed RIS-FM-DCSK-SWIPT scheme, but also illustrate that the proposed scheme can achieve desirable performance gains over the existing DCSK-SWIPT schemes.
+Furthermore, we present some new design insights for the proposed RIS-FM-DCSK-SWIPT scheme based on the simulations.

 The remainder of this paper is structured as follows.
 Section~II describes the system model of the proposed RIS-FM-DCSK-SWIPT scheme.
 Section~III analyzes the energy shortage probability and BER of the proposed scheme.
 In Section~IV, the numerical results are discussed and analyzed to evaluate the performance of the proposed scheme.
 Finally, conclusion is drawn in Section~V.